ToolJet/ToolJet/docs/docs/tooljet-db/database-editor.md

 - **Column Name**: Enter a unique name for the new column, serving as its key identifier.
 - **Data Type**: Choose the appropriate data type for the column from the [available options](#supported-data-types).
 - **Default Value**: Specify any default value that should be assigned to the column.
 Optionally, users can leave this field blank.
 When a table contains rows and NOT NULL is applied to one of its existing or new columns, specifying a default value becomes compulsory.
-- **NULL/NOT NULL**: Use the switch to determine whether the column should allow NULL values or not.
-By default, the toggle is off, allowing the column to have blank or empty entries.
-If you turn it on, the column is set to NOT NULL, meaning it can't have blank or empty entries anymore.
-But, for text columns, even with NOT NULL on, they can still have empty text (like an empty line) but not completely blank entries

 <div style={{textAlign: 'center'}}>
     <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/v2-beta/database/ux2/newcol.png" alt="ToolJet database" />